Back

 3. By either party of the employment contract within the terms and conditions provided by the law

-Employers may terminate employment contracts by dismissal for reasons related to the employee (e.g., professional inadequacy as a disciplinary sanction) or not associated with the employee (e.g., job cancellation).
+Employers may terminate employment contracts by dismissal for reasons related to the employee e.g. poor performance (with a PIP in place), professional inadequacy as a disciplinary sanction) or for reasons not associated with the employee e.g. job cancellation.

 Notice Period